Obama to campaign with McAuliffe in Virginia governor’s race - NewsBreak

 McAuliffe initially said on “Morning Joe” that Obama would be coming Saturday, in a way that suggested the visit would precede Abrams’ events.
 His campaign then had to clarify his remarks.

-McAuliffe with President Joe Biden, , according to a recent poll conducted by The Associated Press-NORC Center for Public Affairs Research.
-The McAuliffe campaign Biden would return later in the month.
+McAuliffe stumped in July with President Joe Biden, whose popularity has slumped, according to a recent poll conducted by The Associated Press-NORC Center for Public Affairs Research.
+The McAuliffe campaign said Tuesday Biden would return later in the month.

 Former President Donald Trump has endorsed Youngkin but has not visited Virginia to support the former private equity executive.

-McAuliffe, who preceded Northam in office, called Youngkin a “Trump wannabe” on Tuesday and said a win for Youngkin would get Trump “off the mat” and kick off .
+McAuliffe, who preceded Northam in office, called Youngkin a “Trump wannabe” on Tuesday and said a win for Youngkin would get Trump “off the mat” and kick off another presidential run in 2024.

 “We can’t let it happen,” he said.